Jakob Poulsen: FC Midtjylland (second stint)

 It was reported on 20 January 2014 that Poulsen agreed to return to Denmark by re–signing for his former team Midtjylland.
 The move was confirmed on 24 January 2014 with the player re-joining the club on a four–year contract, keeping him until 2018.

 He made his second debut for the club against Odense BK on 22 February 2014, starting the whole game, losing 2–1.
 This was followed up by scoring his first goal for FC Midtjylland in two years, in a 5–1 win against Copenhagen.
 Since joining the club, Poulsen quickly established himself in the starting line–up, playing in the midfield position.
 He then captained FC Midtjylland for the first time in two years, in a 2–0 loss against Odense BK on 12 April 2014.
 A month later on 4 May 2014, Poulsen scored his second goal for the club, in a 3–1 win against Vestsjælland.
 At the end of the 2013–14 season, he went on to make fifteen appearances and scoring two times in all competitions.

 At the start of the 2014–15 season, Poulsen continued to establish himself in the first team, playing in the midfield position and his contributions to FC Midtjylland saw the club go on a winning start, resulting in them becoming title contenders.
 Along the way, he captained a number of matches for FC Midtjylland in the absence of Kristian Bach Bak.
 Poulsen also began to contribute a number of assists throughout the 2014–15 season; including three consecutive separate times.
-It wasn't until on 3 October 2014 when he scored his first goal of the season, as well as, setting up two goals, in a 5–1 win against Hobro.
+On 3 October 2014 he scored his first goal of the season, as well as setting up two goals, in a 5–1 win against Hobro.
 Poulsen then set up five goals in three matches between 23 February 2015 and 8 March 2015; two of them were double against Odense BK and Esbjerg respectively.
 This was followed up by scoring his second goal of the season, in a 2–1 win against Randers.
 Poulsen then scored twice for the club, in a 2–1 win against AaB on 12 April 2015.
 He later helped FC Midtjylland win the league after drawing 0–0 draw against Vestsjælland on 21 May 2015.
 Despite missing two matches due to injury during the 2014–15 season, Poulsen went on to make thirty–three appearances and scoring four times in all competitions.